Sign In Forgot Password

 Music is an important part of the Temple Beth David community; we are "a singing congregation."

-We are excited and honored to welcome Julia Sabra, cantorial student at Hebrew College, to lead our community during the High Holy Days.
+We are excited and honored to welcome back Julia Sabra, cantorial and rabbinical student at Hebrew College, to lead our community during the High Holy Days.
 Throughout the year, in addition to Rabbi Micah, Rabbi Karen will partner with local cantors, cantorial soloists, and song leaders on our bima.
-We are especially glad to continue to partner with Rabbi Batya Ellinoy, who will join us monthly on Shabbat.
+We are especially glad to partner with Cantor Emerita Louise TreitmanRabbi Batya Ellinoy, Cantorial Soloist Susan Glickman, Aydin Mayers, and other musical leaders.
 We are grateful for talented and spirited pianist, Michael McLaughlin, who accompanies our High Holy Day and some Shabbat services.

 Rabbi Micah Citrin, Adjunct Rabbi

-Originally from Albuquerque, NM and a graduate of the University of Oregon, Rabbi Micah Citrin was ordained from the Hebrew Union College-Jewish Institute of Religion in Los Angeles in 2005, and holds a Master’s Degree in Jewish Education from the HUC-JIR Rhea Hirsch School of Education.
+Originally from Albuquerque, NM and a graduate of the University of Oregon, Rabbi Micah Citrin (he/him) was ordained from the Hebrew Union College-Jewish Institute of Religion in Los Angeles in 2005, and holds a Master’s Degree in Jewish Education from the HUC-JIR Rhea Hirsch School of Education.
 Rabbi Micah served as Associate Rabbi at Congregation Beth Am in Los Altos Hills, CA, and Director of Community Life and Learning at Kehillah Jewish High School in Palo Alto, CA. Rabbi Micah worked with the clergy team at Peninsula Temple Beth El for three years in San Mateo, CA as Rabbi/Educator, especially focusing on teen engagement.

 Along with Rabbi Karen, Rabbi Micah served as Co-Senior Rabbi at Temple Israel in Tulsa, OK from 2013-2016.
 They served together as Co-Rabbis and Co-Educators at Temple Beth David from 2016-2021.
 Rabbi Micah is currently a Jewish Studies teacher at Gann Academy.
 Rabbi Micah’s interests include running, playing guitar, singing, reading, and being outdoors.
 Rabbi Micah continues to offer music on the bima during Shabbat and holidays, and teach in our teen program.